Prometheus-X-association/edge-computing/docs/design-document.md

 _Example sequence diagram using Mermaid:_
 -->

-The following sequence diagram shows how the components communicate with each other, assuming the most complex and relevant operation: scenario 1.
+The following sequence diagram shows how the components communicate with each other, assuming the most complex and relevant operation: Scenario 1.

 ![Dynamic Operation of the Edge Computing BB: Sequence Diagram (example)](diagrams/edge-computing-bb-seq-diag.svg)

 Assumptions:
-- three different contracts are considered:
+- Three different contracts are considered:
   - DataProvider - CloudProvider
   - DataProvider - Triggering BB (Consumer)
   - FunctionProvider - Triggering BB (Consumer)
   - the latter can be omitted when the Triggering BB is the FunctionProvider
-- consent: DataProvider, Private Data of User, Function which can be applied to the Private Data
+- Consent: DataProvider, Private Data of User, Function which can be applied to the Private Data
-- consent related tasks are handled by the Triggering BB in advance (Edge Computing BB with its connector is added to the loop)
+- Consent related tasks are handled by the Triggering BB in advance (Edge Computing BB with its connector is added to the loop)

 | BB Component    | Description                                                                                                                                                                                                                    |